yattom/asobann_deploy/README.md

     - SSH_IP: CIDR block for ssh connection.
 Set IP range of your own PC like 1.2.3.4/24.
 Set 10.0.0.0/16 to prevent ssh from outside.
 (I hope it works.)
     - MONGODB_PASSWORD: admin user of MongoDB will be created with this password.
 Use a sensible one but MongoDB will not be exposed to the internet.
+    - <Certificate ARN>: Certificate arn to use for https
+    - GoogleAnalyticsId: Google Analytics ID like UA-000000000-0.
+Disabled in development mode.
+    - AppTaskCount: Desired task number for app service.
+Default is 3.
     - AppImage: image of asobann you just pushed in step 1.

 1. Access created service.
 Get Service URL from outputs in created stacks.
 Access from Web AWS Console, or awscli as below.